 Let’s put it all together now and look at a real example.
-Let’s say you search on Yext Answers for “answers”.
+Let’s say you search on Yext Search for “search”.
 Go ahead and do it now by clicking here.

 What are all of the things that are happening under the hood in the mere milliseconds it took for you to get an answer?
 Let’s take a closer look at what’s happening.

 Note: if you haven’t completed the previous units in this module, we recommend reading them now before you continue.

 Step One: User asks a question